Addiction is a Family Disease

 2. Financial strain due to substance-related expenses

-When a loved one is abusing substances, there are a lot of expenses that take a toll on the people around them.
+When a loved one is abusing substances, the drug and alcohol abuse effects on family finances can be overwhelming.
 These can range from moderate expenses, like the occasional loan, to extreme expenses, like raising the addicted person’s child.
 Other contributors to financial strain include:

 Financial strain can lead to greater stress, arguments, lying and keeping secrets, distrust, and risk of health problems.